Optimal Bayesian design for model discrimination via classification: Logistic Regression Example

 The results suggest that the optimal designs found for this example are remarkably robust with respect to the assumed model structure (FE or RE) and the assumed prior model probabilities (equal or unequal).
 The random design has the worst performance under all scenarios.
 We can also see a decrease in the misclassification error rate as the sample size is increased, as expected.

 It is also of interest to see how well the optimal designs found under the tree classification approach perform in terms of posterior model probabilities.
 We conduct a simulation study under the FE structure using either the equal or the unequal prior.
-For each design we want to assess, we simulate 800 datasets from the joint distribution $p(\vecty,m|\vectd)$.
+For each design we want to assess, we simulate a sample of 800 datasets from the marginal distributions of all the various models, where the proportion of datasets from a particular model in the sample corresponds to that model's prior model probability.
 For each of the 800 datasets, we approximate the posterior model probability of the model $m$ that generates the dataset $\vecty$ using IS with 100K prior simulations.
 As for the classification results in Table~\ref{tab:classification_validation_logreg}, we are also interested in the performance of optimal designs found under some wrongly assumed scenarios.
 We also consider a `random' setup where we select designs randomly for each of the 800 datasets.
 Figure~\ref{fig:logreg_validation_equal} shows the boxplots of the estimated posterior model probabilities of the correct model for some of the designs of interest when the true scenario is the FE structure with the equal prior.
 The resulting boxplots when the true scenario is the FE structure with the unequal prior are shown in Figure~\ref{fig:logreg_validation_multi}.
 It is again evident that the optimal designs found are robust under the choice of the structure (FE or RE) and the choice of the prior model probabilities (equal or unequal).
 We do not perform a simulation study under the RE structure given the increasing difficulty of estimating the posterior model probabilities under this structure.

 It is important to note that the random forest-based validation results in Table~\ref{tab:classification_validation_logreg} were obtained in a small fraction of the time that it took to conduct the simulation study used to produce the results in Figures~\ref{fig:logreg_validation_equal} and \ref{fig:logreg_validation_multi}.